mozilla-conduit/suite/README.md

 ## Clone the test repository

-`local-dev` service is using repositories cloned from http://hg.test/.
+The `local-dev` service uses repositories cloned from http://hg.test/.
-One needs to re-clone them every time Mercurial service images are created.
-We've prepared a bash script which will remove the existing directories and clone the repositories using `hg` and `git-cinnabar`:
+You will need to re-clone them every time Mercurial server images are created.
+There is a bash script which will remove the existing directories and clone the repositories using `hg` and `git-cinnabar`:

 `# ./clone_repositories.sh`

 ## Successful landing step by step

-Start the suite
+Start the suite:

 ```
 $ docker-compose up -d
 $ docker-compose exec lando-api lando-cli init
 ```

-Create the diff
+Create a diff:

 ```
 $ docker-compose run local-dev